-Each of the 7 columns of the csv file represent what we feel are the most important notes on each comment though only two of the columns will actually be used for the machine learning process, namely the comment itself and the column that determines whether or not a line is code.
+Each of the 7 columns of the csv file represent what we feel are the most important notes on each comment though only two of the columns will actually be used for the machine learning process, namely the comment itself and the column that specifies whether or not a line is code.
 The first of these columns contains the comments themselves, in the case of block comments, each line is stored independently in the csv, as described in the previous paragraph.
 In the interest of maintaining the integrity of the data, all of the blank lines within block comments have been kept as well and are stored on their own lines.
 To maintain comments of all different types the markers for the comments are also maintained in these lines.
 Some examples of this include ‘//’, ‘/*’, ‘*’, ‘///’ and in the case of C++ and C style block comments potentially no marker at all.
 The purpose of this was to determine if certain types of comments were more likely to generate false positives in the machine learning algorithm and , if this was the case, to ensure that we manipulate the comments by removing these markers before feeding them into the machine learning algorithm.
 The second through fourth columns are used primarily for bookkeeping purposes but do provide important information especially towards future research.

-The second column is the name of the file from which the comment has been pulled from source code.
+The second column is the name of the source-code file from which the comment has been pulled from.
 This file name is extracted from the path information provided by srcML in the XML archive used in the production of this data artifact.
 The third column of the csv file is labeled block comment, and there are two different ways that this is marked down.
 If this column is marked with a n then the line is not part of a block comment.
-If the line is given a range of numbers then those numbers represent the range of lines that are a block comment that the line is a part of, note here that this number applies only to the csv document and not to the source code itself.
-The fourth column is labeled as language and represent the coding language that the source code was written in. we decided to add this column for the purpose of both future research and to ensure that anyone viewing the data artifact will know what language the comment was written of regardless of whether or not they are familiar with all of the different file endings attributed to a language.
-The language column is followed by two different column’s that are related to one another, the first is the contains code column and the second is the is code column.
+If the line is given a range of numbers then those numbers represent the range of lines that are a block comment that the line is a part of, not here this number applies only to the csv document and not to the source code itself.
+The fourth column is labeled as language and represent the coding language that the source code was written in.
+We decided to add this column for the purpose of both future research and to ensure that anyone viewing the data artifact will know what language the comment was written in regardless of whether or not they are familiar with all of the different file endings attributed to a language.
+The language column is followed by two different column’s that are related to one another, the first is the contains code column and the second is the code column.